ariporad/olin-cafe-f22/labs/02_etch_a_sketch/README.md

 # Lab 2: Etch a Sketch

+**Ari's Note:** Due to unsolved FPGA issues, I wasn't able to test this is synthesis.
+All of the tests pass and the waveforms look right.
+I've discussed and debugged this with Avinash, who said that I could submit this as-is for now and will resubmit (or otherwise arrange with him) once we can get the FPGA issues.

 In this lab we're going to build logic to make an "etch a sketch" or sketchpad hardware device.
 Over the course of the lab you will learn how to:
 * Design your own specifications for complex sequential and combinational logic blocks.
 * Implement controllers for the popular SPI and i2c serial interfaces.